sohammehta95/Bot-Bank-API/README.md

 ## Chatbot Interaction

-The chatbot is powered by Google Dialogflow which handles the query and helps the banker get real-time client information
+The chatbot handles the user query and helps the banker get real-time client information simply by chatting

 ![api](mess.png)